You are here: Urology Textbook > Urologic surgery > Radical orchiectomy

 Inguinal approach:

-Inguinal incision and approach to the inguinal canal.
-Starting from the superficial inguinal ring, split the aponeurosis of the external oblique muscle along the inguinal canal to the level of the deep inguinal ring.
+Start with an Inguinal incision for the approach to the inguinal canal.
+The aponeurosis of the external oblique muscle is split along the inguinal canal from the superficial inguinal ring to the level of the deep inguinal ring.
 Identify and protect the ilioinguinal nerve.
 Mobilize the spermatic cord up to the deep inguinal ring.
-Deliver the testis from the scrotum into the wound, coagulate and transsect the gubernaculum testis.
+Deliver the testis from the scrotum into the wound, coagulate and transect the gubernaculum testis.
 If there is no doubt about a malignant testicular tumor, proceed with radical orchiectomy (see below).

 Organ-preserving tumor excision: